Country music artists back out of CBS special due to COVID-19 - NewsBreak

 Country music artists back out of CBS special due to COVID-19

-The artists include Zac Brown Band, Sam Hunt and Elle King.Multiple city hall buildings closed due to COVID-19
+The artists include Zac Brown Band, Sam Hunt and Elle King.After COVID test on plane, woman spends flight in bathroom

 Zac Brown of the Zac Brown Band announced on his Instagram page Thursday that he has tested positive for COVID-19 and that his band will not be performing Friday night.